 The Annual Wooden Boat Show started in 1975 along the Morehead City waterfront as the Heritage Boat Show.
 The event moved to Beaufort at the home of the Hampton Mariners Museum in 1977 and has had plenty of wind in her sails ever since.
 But, the event was no match for the winds that came in 1985 with Hurricane Gloria.
 What would have been the 11th Annual show in 1985 was cancelled due sustained winds of 74 mph and gusts up to 87 mph.
 Rescheduled for the spring the following year, the boat show was held on the grounds and nearby waterfront of the newly built and re-named facility The North Carolina Maritime Museum.

 Today, the Annual Wooden Boat Show is the longest ongoing wooden boat show in the Southeast.
-The 44th Annual Wooden Boat Show has once again received top honors from the Southeast Tourism Society.
-The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2018.
-This was the fourth year in a row the museum has received this prestigious honor for the Annual Wooden Boat Show.
+The 45th Annual Wooden Boat Show has once again received top honors from the Southeast Tourism Society.
+The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2019.
+This was the fifth year in a row the museum has received this prestigious honor for the Annual Wooden Boat Show.

 This timeline takes a look back at some of the attractions, performances and antics that have occurred since 1975.

 1st ever Traditional Wooden Boat Show is held on the waterfront at Morehead City, North Carolina, twelve boats are featured.
 The event is originally titled The Heritage Boat Show.

 2nd – Two of the stand out boats include a 1936 Core Sounder the Sylvia II owned by Bob and Mary Simpson and the smaller but newer sharpie the Idie belonging to Charles McNeil.